00A Tree Is Made of Air

 05The Whole Cycle, Running

-But here is the correction to a myth almost everyone carries: plants respire around the clock, just like you.
-They are always burning a little sugar for their own energy, taking in O₂ and giving off CO₂.
-During the day photosynthesis vastly outruns that, so the net flow is CO₂ in, O₂ out.
+But the myth-buster: plants respire around the clock, just like you.
+Always burning a little sugar, taking in O₂, giving off CO₂.
 At night, with no light, only respiration remains - and the leaf quietly breathes the other way.
-Watch the counters slow, halt, and reverse as you turn toward midnight.

 A leaf over one full day